-To restore the context again removed by the author, February 2015 was chosen in that previous post because that was roughly when the author had last posted; and despite the author’s claim it proves that people aren’t struggling to program the C64 as has continuously and erroneously claimed which essentially undermines his main “argument”.
+To restore the context again removed by the author, February 2015 was chosen in that previous post because that was roughly when the author had last posted; despite the author’s claim it proves that people aren’t struggling to program the C64 as he has continuously and erroneously claimed, which essentially undermines his main “argument”.
 And that’s before we’ve remembered that the same website catalogues user-generated content from over thirty years.

 The article that the author claims is needed very obviously isn’t because people are not only quite happily picking up and programming the C64, they’re doing so in as large or often larger numbers than for other 8-bit systems.

 One thing I’ve realised in recent years is the absolute necessity of flowcharting.
 It’s impossible to create anything more than a short, simple program without doing a flowchart first.
 I read about flowcharts in books, but there were also articles and comments from people like TMR who said that flowcharts didn’t matter, or weren’t that important.

 Apart from issues with documenting programs running at multiple levels of interrupt which can and usually do interact with each other at unexpected moments, the process of producing and maintaining a flowchart merely gets in the way of a large, expanding project.
 The author has yet to complete a “long and impressive program” with or without a flowchart and is therefore unequipped to comment.